momotofu/programming-notes/web/normalized-database.md

 ### Vocabulary
 Primary Key: a column or columns that uniquely identify what each row is about Foreign Key AKA a reference constrant: column or columns in one table that uniquily identifies a rows in another table.
 It's possible for a table to have two or more foriegn keys.
+A foreign key will usually point to a primary key of another table.

 i.e.
 ```